Welcome to today's edition of the Rush 24-7 podcast.

 So the Republican establishment, the entire Washington establishment is, I think, facing an awakening.

-I don't think they realized just how deeply rooted and widely believed these trade deals have destroyed the American middle class R. I think they thought there was a usual anti-NAFTA crowd out there.
+I don't think they realized just how deeply rooted and widely believed these trade deals have destroyed the American middle class are.

-They're thought of as a bunch of conspiracy kooks, and but they've never been considered to be a significant number of both Republican and Democrat voters, and apparently that's not the case.
+They're thought of as a bunch of conspiracy kooks, but they've never been considered to be a significant number of both Republican and Democrat voters, and apparently that's not the case.

 There's a significant number of people supporting Trump.